 CATA’s TITLE VI COMPLAINT AND INVESTIGATION PROCEDURES

-1.)
-A formal complaint must be filed within 180 days of the alleged occurrence.
+- A formal complaint must be filed within 180 days of the alleged occurrence.
 Complaints shall be in writing and signed by the individual or his/her representative, and will include the complainant’s name, address and telephone number; name of alleged discriminating official, basis of complaint (race, color, national origin), and the date of alleged act(s).
 A statement detailing the facts and circumstances of the alleged discrimination must accompany all complaints.
-A CATA Title VI complaint form can be found at the end of this document.
+A CATA Title VI complaint form can be obtained from the CATA office.
 CATA encourages individuals to submit Title VI complaints in writing using this form and mailing it to:

 Meadville, PA 16335

-2.)
-In the case where a complainant is unable or incapable of providing a written statement, a verbal complaint of discrimination may be made to the CATA Title VI Coordinator.
-Under these circumstances, the complainant will be interviewed, and the CATA Title VI Coordinator will assist the complainant in completing a written statement.
+- In the case where a complainant is unable or incapable of providing a written statement, a verbal complaint of discrimination may be made to the CATA Office of Human Resources Title VI Coordinator.
+Under these circumstances, the complainant will be interviewed, and the CATA Office of Human Resources Title VI Coordinator will assist the complainant in completing a written statement.

 - If the decision is not to investigate the complaint, the notification shall specifically state the reason for the decision.